 Contact Our White Plains, N.Y., Creditor Harassment Attorneys

 If you are being hassled by creditors or debt collectors, find out about your legal rights to respond to creditor harassment.
-Call Michael H. Schwartz, P.C. at 855-637-1359 today or fill out our online contact form to arrange a free initial consultation.
+Call Michael H. Schwartz, P.C. at 855-637-1359 today or fill out our online contact form to arrange a free initial consultation with our White Plains bankruptcy lawyer.

 Michael H. Schwartz is the largest filer of bankruptcy cases for people living in Westchester and Rockland counties in New York.
 A graduate of New York Law School, Michael has been licensed to practice in New York State courts since 1983.
 He is also licensed to practice in the U.S. Bankruptcy and District Courts for the Southern, Eastern and Northern Districts of New York and the District of New Jersey as well as the Second Circuit U.S. Court of Appeals.
 He is a graduate of Max Gardner’s Bankruptcy and Veterans’ Boot Camps.
 Several media outlets have reported on his cases or sought his insights, including The New York Times.